Are there no foes for me to face?

 Karikó's work continued at Penn only because of certain contingent factors: first and foremost, she believed in the power of mRNA as an eventual therapeutic and soon thereafter vaccinology tool; second, she was tenacious and willing to accept a lesser post in order to pursue the work even after it repeatedly failed to yield the paramount coin of the realm, NIH largesse; and, third, a conviction about the mRNA technology shared with her clinical colleague Drew Weissman.
 And, yes, fourth—maybe most significantly—she wanted to hang on to the tuition reimbursement benefits that allowed her daughter Susan, a promising athlete and rower, to attend college at Penn.

 It took another ten years, down into the middle of the first decade of the present century, for Karikó's mRNA work to come to fruition.
 She landed on her feet through the creation of Germany's BioNTech where she became a partner in 2013.
-The company now partners with Pfizer to produce and deliver the phenomenally effective mRNA Covid-19 vaccine.
+The company now collaborates with Pfizer to produce and deliver the phenomenally effective mRNA Covid-19 vaccine.
 Thus, two small pharmaceutical houses, one led by European scientists (including two Muslim Turks) barely known until last year in the US, the other Moderna, a uniquely American success story with a Black female lead scientist, both came to the rescue.

 Pause to consider how these stories might be written.
 Are being written.
 Much ink is being shed about the greed of Big Pharma.
 As if that were the whole story.
 There is another story.
 It is the story of the creation of mRNA vaccines.
 Blind luck, as some might have it?
 There is another story.

-In 2008, three years after her breakthrough discovery of how mRNA might effectively be slipped into cells to crank up the protein synthesis machinery, her daughter Susan Francia (photo) went to Beijing and won Olympic gold in rowing.
+In 2008, three years after Karikó's breakthrough discovery of how mRNA might effectively be slipped into cells to crank up its protein synthesis machinery, her daughter Susan Francia (photo) went to Beijing and won Olympic gold in rowing.
 Four years later, in 2012, the year before Karikó left Penn's employ to join BioNTech, Francia pulled it off again, winning her second gold in London.
 Motivation, just maybe, enough.
 Meanwhile Karikó and her colleague Weissman are packed for Stockholm.
 But their intellectual property remains at Penn, which repaid her in 2013 by refusing to reinstate her to tenure-track status.

 But of course now, as recognized Queen of mRNA and money-pump for Penn, in an appropriate but rather empty gesture Karikó is still pictured on the university's website as an adjunct.
 In a 2020 interview, she reflected that "I thought of going somewhere else, or doing something else.
 I also thought maybe I'm not good enough, not smart enough.
 I tried to imagine: everything is here, and I just have to do better experiments."
 And so she did.